dev-insight/react-native-parallax-header-scrollview/README.md

 |`renderHeader`|`PropTypes.func.isRequired`||A function to render the header.|
 |`onScroll`|`PropTypes.func`||A callback to listen to the scroll event.
 Be aware that a `Animated.Scrollview` is used, so it's using the animated driver.
 As an example, you won't be able to act on the height of a component|
 |`stickyHeader`|`PropTypes.bool`|`true`|If you don't want a sticky header, set it to `false` (we recommend you to use a regular scrollview instead)|

+## Contribution
+Help us to improve this lib with your feedback.
+Feel free to create an issue if you have any improvement suggestion.